naacl-org/naacl-2022-website/_posts/2022-07-07-presenters-checklist.md

 **If you are presenting another type of paper,** reach out to the relevant chairs as soon as possible:

-* For the student research workshop: naacl2022-srw@googlegroups.com
+* For the student research workshop: <naacl2022-srw@googlegroups.com>
-* For the industry track: **[naacl2022-industry-track@googlegroups.com](https://2022.naacl.org/calls/industry/naacl2022-industry-track@googlegroups.com)**
+* For the industry track: <naacl2022-industry-track@googlegroups.com>
-* For the system demonstrations track: [https://2022.naacl.org/committees/organization/#demonstration-chairs](https://2022.naacl.org/committees/organization/#demonstration-chairs).
+* For the system demonstrations track: <https://2022.naacl.org/committees/organization/#demonstration-chairs>

-\
 We look forward to your presentation and hope you enjoy the conference.

-Marine Carpuat, Marie-Catherine de Marneffe, and Ivan Vladimir Meza Ruiz
+Marine Carpuat, Marie-Catherine de Marneffe, and Ivan Vladimir Meza Ruiz<br>
 NAACL 2022 Program Chairs